Baghouse dust collectors — 1,000 to 100,000+ CFM

 → Local Fire Marshal Requirements

 A baghouse is only as good as its filter bags.
-We supply replacement baghouse filters and cages for all major manufacturers — polyester, Nomex, fiberglass, PTFE membrane, and specialty media.
-Browse all filter options here.
+You get replacement bags and cages for all major manufacturers — polyester, Nomex, fiberglass, PTFE membrane, and specialty media.
+Browse all filter options.

-Regular maintenance keeps your baghouse running efficiently and your compliance documentation current.
+Regular maintenance keeps your baghouse efficient and your compliance documentation current.
 Our installation partners provide local service across the Southwest, and you can submit a maintenance request anytime.

-For a full breakdown of what to expect, read our guide: Dust Collection System Maintenance — What You Need to Know.
+For the full picture, read our guide: Dust Collection System Maintenance — What You Need to Know.

 → Dust loads are heavy and continuous